Lake Menghough: Location

-The Flatters expedition came to it when travelling southeast along the well-wooded Irhararer valley (Oued i-n-Karaha?) to the point where it joined the Tijoujelt valley, not far from Tajenout.

-At this point, the surplus waters of the Tijoujelt during the rainy season empty into lake Menghough.

-Lake Menghough is located on the northern shore of the Wadi of the same name.

-The sheet of water is enclosed in a sort of circle surrounded by high dunes beside the Wadi Tidjoudjelt, an affluent of the Wadi Igharghar.
+Flatter's expedition moved southwards from Temassinin (today Bordj Omar Driss) and soon followed the plain between the dune area of Erg Issaouane and the Tassili n'Ajjer mountains to the southeast.
+This valley was then called Oued Ighargharen (today: Oued Irarraren).
+They reached the Mennkhour dune area, where they were led to the hidden lake.
+This dune region also gave the lake its name.
+Lake Menghough was surrounded by dunes about 50 meters high, with a cut towards the southwest.

+The water that fed the lake after rainfall must have entered the lake from the south through the sand, as the lake bottom was a few meters lower than the valley floor.
+The nearby Oued Tadjeradjeri, which flows into the plain from the south, has a very large catchment area and can therefore carry a lot of water and flood the plain.

 Flatters expedition

 The first Flatters expedition left Biskra early in February 1880 and travelled south by Touggourt, Ouargla, Aïn-el-Taïba and Temassinin.

 The expedition encamped on shores of Lake Menghough on 16 April 1880.

 At this time the lake was about 1100 by 100 yd, with creeks fringed by tamarisk and flowering plants on its southern side.

 The other shores were low and clayey.

 They found yellow-eyed Clarias lazera (African sharptooth catfish) in the lake.

 The expedition members swam in the lake, and caught five fish, the longest of which was 2 ft long.

 Near Lake Menghough in the Ighargharen valley the expedition found two double stone tombs surrounded by a circular wall about 9 m in diameter, with a gap in the wall towards the east.

 The Tuaregs could not supply any information about the tombs.

 With provisions running short and the local people showing hostility, Flatters decided to return by the same route.

 A member of the Flatters expedition reported that: